Simulations

 He grew up in Lagos.
 He understands instinctively what a city at full human density does to the quality of life — not despite the friction but because of it.
 Sanctuary was extraordinary.
 Main Layer is alive.
 He renewed his residency the following morning.

 He descended to -1 six years ago following a contractual fraud violation.
 Not violent, not predatory — a business dispute that crossed a threshold the system defines precisely and enforces without negotiation.
 He arrived with his skills, his contacts, and the -1 currency equivalent of a modest restart.
-A former logistics coordinator with fifteen years of supply chain experience and a reputation that people in the know still recognised.
+A former logistics coordinator with fifteen years of supply chain experience and a reputation that people in the know still recognized.

 Within eight months he had built a private freight operation connecting -1 districts that the automated logistics infrastructure only partially served.
 The gaps in institutional coverage that make the Balanced Layer harder to live in also make it commercially interesting.
 By year four his operation employed thirty people, all on 20-hour qualifying schedules that unlocked the Primary Job Subsidy and left genuine discretionary time alongside stable income.